 1 1/4 cup whole wheat flour

 1/4 cup mini chocolate chips

 In a large bowl combine oats, cider, and cherries.
 Let sit (see Note above).
 When you're ready to bake, preheat oven to 400 degrees Fahrenheit and spray a muffin pan with oil or the spray of your choice.
 Whisk in eggs and oil to the oat mixture.
 Dump dry ingredients on top then stir.
 Add chocolate chips and stir until combined.
 Scoop** into prepared muffin tin.
 Bake 15 minutes.
 Best warm but also good the next day.
 These also freeze well.

-This post is linked with Taste and Tell Thursdays.
+This post is linked with Taste and Tell Thursdays and Food on Friday.